 - Contingency planning

-Having used the refurbished building for the past three years, the London Transport Museum has now brought FDS Consult UK back in to streamline this plan based on the types of events and occupancy levels it expects going forward.
+Having used the refurbished building for the past three years, the London Transport Museum has now brought FDS Consult back in to streamline this plan based on the types of events and occupancy levels it expects going forward.